reactify/dj-spotify/README.md

 #### Even more extra brownie points - displaying arist, title and BPM information in TouchOSC
 The Live template also has the capacity to talk back to the TouchOSC layout so that it can display the aritst, title and BPM information of the currently playing tracks.
 To get this working:
 1. In the Master track in Live, open the Master-tempo-send Max For Live device and change the IP address and port number to those of your iPad.
 Again, see [here](http://hexler.net/docs/touchosc-configuration) for instructions on where to find those

+#### Beer time!
+Now, go and pour yourself a tasty beverage because you deserve it for getting this far.
+Tweet us at [@reactify](www.twitter.com/reactify) if you do because I would like to personally congratulate you (on getting this far, not pouring yourself a tasty beverage...)